Wellesley Supplemental Essays

 - Wellesley College requires one supplemental essay and one personal essay as part of its application requirements.

-- Wellesley essay prompts are designed to ignite your curiosities and passions.
-However, be sure to stay on topic, connecting who you are with details about Wellesley.
+- Wellesley essay prompts are designed to see how you align with and embody the school’s values.
 Make sure you have taken full advantage of this opportunity by articulating why you would be a good fit.

 - Women’s colleges can be amazing places to study and come into your own.
 Learn more about the power of women’s colleges and how they can prepare you for the next steps in your career.

 Looking for more information about how to get into Wellesley College?
-Check out this CollegeAdvisor guide for more tips on Wellesley College supplemental essays and the Why Wellesley essay.
-And be sure to check out Wellesley’s own application tips – good luck!
+Check out this CollegeAdvisor guide for more tips on Wellesley College supplemental essays.
+And be sure to check out Wellesley’s own application tips — good luck!

 This essay guide was written by Chelsea Holley.
 Looking for more admissions support?
 Click here to schedule a free meeting with one of our Admissions Specialists.
 During your meeting, our team will discuss your profile and help you find targeted ways to increase your admissions odds at top schools.
 We’ll also answer any questions and discuss how CollegeAdvisor.com can support you in the college application process.